-The amount of time the replicating server will wait at the completion of the initial replication process for the replica to acknowledge it has received all the necessary data.
-The default is 30,000 milliseconds.
+After failover when the backup has activated this is enforced when the primary is restarted and connects as a backup (e.g. for failback).
+The amount of time the replicating server will wait at the completion of the initial replication process for the backup to acknowledge it has received all the necessary data.
+The default is 30000; measured in milliseconds.
+Valid for both quorum voting and pluggable lock manager.